datapartnership/datapartnership.github.io/content/updates/2020-07-13-introducing-the-data-partnership-knowledge-base.md

 <img src="/updates/data-partnership-knowledge-base/data-partnership-knowledge-base-partner.png" style="width:100%;"/><br>

-Each Data Partner, for example Google, also has its own home.
+Each Data Partner, (ex: Google) their own home page.
 You can find snippets as well as fully working examples for common tasks, such as downloading from Facebook GeoInsights using Python, filtering Cuebiq geospatial data, running spatial joins using Dask and Geopandas or using Mapbox's Matrix API.

-And possibly even make your own contributions!
+And make your own contributions!

 ## Data Partner Documentation